 In addition to the skin, it is also important to take good care of your hair.
 You have a chance that your hair will become thin and limp if the blood flow of the small blood vessels is not stimulated.
 Massage the scalp so that you have good blood flow.

 - Body hair

 Women produce both female and male hormones.
-However, during menopause, women produce less female hormones but still produce the same amount of male hormones.
-This can lead to increased hair growth on the legs, upper lip or chin.
+However, during menopause, women produce less female hormones, but still the same amount of male hormones.
+As a result, you can have more hair growth on the legs, upper lip or chin.

-The connective tissue becomes weaker and your breasts less firm, because your mammary gland and fat tissue change.
+The connective tissue becomes weaker and your breasts become less firm, because your mammary gland and fat tissue change.